willpuckett/revxlp/README.md

 ## Backlighting

 Single color LED backlighting is supported.
+It does *NOT* support per-key RGB.
 If building yourself, choose the color PLL-2 LED you want to use, and calculate the desired resistor value based on the LED forward voltage and cucurrent.

 A jumper on the back of the PCB needs to be jumped, depending on if you want to power the LEDs from the raw 5v from USB, or the regulated 3.3v power source.
 For a build using the XIAO BLE, you might want to consider, this carefully; bridging to the 5v source means the LEDs will automatically be cut from power when USB is unplugged.
 If using 3.3v, you will likely deplete the tiny LiPo battery quickly w/ LEDs on *anyways*.